Electric Fencing Help & Advice

 A permanent fence would most commonly be set up using timber fence posts with insulators attached.
 While a temporary fence would normally use metal or plastic stakes, also having anchor posts at the beginning and corners to take the strain.

 Electric fence testers can be used to take reading at any point along the fence, this allows you to make sure the the flow of power is steady and constant through the fence.
 A common style of this would be a lamp tester.
-This testers work by lighting up small LEDs, the more LEDs that light up the more power is going through the fence.
+This tester works by lighting up small LEDs, the more LEDs that light-up, the more power is going through the fence.

 For the fence itself, several materials can be used.
 Smooth steel wire is the material most often used for electric fences, ranging from a single fine thin wire to a thicker, high-tensile (HT) wire.
 Less often, woven wire or barbed wire fences can be electrified, though such practices create a more hazardous fence, particularly if a person or animal becomes caught by the fencing material (electrified barbed wire is illegal in some areas).